 What about filing as the head of household?

 Filing head of household can be a great benefit to you.
 You may file with the designation whether you are divorced or still married as of December 31st.
 There are advantages to doing so, and I wanted to take some time with you now and go over them.

-For starters, filing as head of household means that you get to take advantage of a larger standard deduction than filing either single or married.
-This means that you can earn more income and still not feel the full effects of jumping up into a new tax bracket.
+For starters, filing as head of household means you get to take advantage of a larger standard deduction than filing single or married.
+This means you can earn more income and still not feel the full effects of jumping into a new tax bracket.
 If you and your spouse stopped living together no later than May 31st and you paid at least 51% of the cost of maintaining your home for that year, you may file as head of household.

 One last thing to mention about filing as head of household is that if you file a married filing jointly tax return, neither you nor your spouse can file as head of household.